 Conclusion Of Longer Tweets

 Threads are an excellent way to share longer thoughts or stories without overloading your followers’ timelines—but only if they’re done right.
-By following the tips above, you can create tweets that are informative, cohesive, inspiring, and engaging.
+By following the tips above, you can create posts that are informative, cohesive, inspiring, and engaging.

 So go forth and thread away today.
+Remember, Twitter is now “X” and tweets are now “posts”.

 Your Turn